sphero-inc/Sphero-Android-SDK/samples/OptionFlags/README.md

         }
     }

 Now you will be notified by the handleResponse method when you receive a response from Sphero.
-Retreive the option flags from the following callback:
+Retrieve the option flags from the following callback:

     private DeviceMessenger.DeviceResponseListener mResponseListener = new DeviceMessenger.DeviceResponseListener() {
         @Override